 Source: Texas Education Agency

-Wichita Falls ISD is located in Wichita County, and had an enrollment of 14,639 in 2013.
-The district has a total of 31 campus(es), including 22 elementary school(s), 4 middle school(s) and 4 high school(s), as well as 1 combined campus(es).
+Wichita Falls ISD is located in Wichita County, and had an enrollment of 14,549 in 2014.
+The district has a total of 31 campus(es), including 22 elementary school(s), 4 middle school(s) and 5 high school(s).

 Current Debt Obligations